The digital European Union (EU) Entry/Exit System (EES) is now in place.

 What will you need to do?

-When you enter or exit a border for the first time from 12 October, you must provide your personal data.
+When you enter or exit a border for the first time, you must provide your personal data.
 You’ll meet with a passport control official and have your photo taken and your fingerprints scanned.
-The process can be quicker if you give your initial data using:

 This process will create your digital record.
 Once your record is created, officials will scan your fingerprints and/or take your photograph to check against your record each time you enter or exit.